All Project Workshop Research Performance

 The work explores how seemingly convenient technologies like voice assistants perpetuate reinforce systems, and asks: How can people regain their right to control in a world dominated by data extraction and transformation into a commodity?

-The installation includes 2 connected pieces which place separately:
+The artwork includes 2 connected installations which place separately:

 Links 404media: 1, 2, and 3 Pitch deck by CMG.